Hackney Carriage/Private Hire Driver's Licence

-To help us tackle the problem of illegal working, we are reminding employers of current guidance available to undertake right to work checks, to ensure drivers and operators in this sector have the right to work in the UK.
+To help us tackle the problem of illegal working, we are reminding employers of current guidance available to undertake right to work checks.
+This ensures drivers and operators in this sector have the right to work in the UK.

 You can help to raise awareness of this issue by sharing our short animated video, 3 step check poster and information slide pack.

 - The 3 step check poster is available on www.gov.uk